 - Quantitative.
 Using only quantitative metrics would reflect as objective a ranking as possible.

 - Correlated with benefits to attending a college.
-The metrics we used directly measure aspects of college that would impact a students’ experience.
+The metrics we used directly measure aspects of college that would impact a student's experience.
 We wished to only consider factors that could make attending a certain college more attractive.

 The Metrics We Used

-- Retention Rate – A college’s retention rate reflects its ability to provide a satisfactory learning experience for its students.
-The retention rate figures are provided by the College Navigator database from the U.S. Department of Education, which defines retention rate as the percentage of first-time bachelor’s (or equivalent) degree-seeking undergraduates from fall 2010 who again enrolled in fall 2011.
+- Retention Rate – A college's retention rate reflects its ability to provide a satisfactory learning experience for its students.
+The retention rate figures are provided by the Peterson's database, which defines retention rate as the percentage of first-time bachelor's (or equivalent) degree-seeking undergraduates from fall 2012 who enrolled again in fall 2013.

-- Graduation Rate – The graduation rate is an indicator of success because it measures how many of a college’s students actually attain their educational goals.
+- Graduation Rate – The graduation rate is an indicator of success because it measures how many of a college's students actually attain their educational goals.
 The figures are provided by the College Navigator database from the U.S. Department of Education.
-College Navigator defines graduation rate as the percentage of full-time, first-time undergraduate students beginning a program in fall 2005 who graduated within 150% of the normal time to program completion.
+College Navigator defines graduation rate as the percentage of full-time, first-time undergraduate students beginning a program in fall 2007 who graduated within 150% of the normal time to program completion.
 (For example, for a four-year program, the graduation rate includes students who graduate within six years of beginning the program.)

 How We Weighted the Metrics